Painkiller

 Leak

-In January 2004, four months prior to the release, a hefty multi-player alpha build was leaked to the internet.
+In January 2004, four months prior to the release, a multiplayer alpha build was leaked to the Internet.
 Dreamcatcher was unable to trace the source and could only warn fans that the leak was not representative for the final game.

 Patch